TalaoDAO/sandbox-doc/docs/source/integration.rst

 There are 3 protocols that are used in these interactions:

 * Wallet - dApp: it is the synchronization between a crypto wallet and a dApp.
 The wallet must confirm that it owns the private key associated with its address by signing a payload.
 We use Beacon.
 * Wallet - Verifier: this is the protocol that makes it possible to produce a VP and then transfer it to the verifier from the wallet.
-We use siopv2 or verifiable presentation request.
+We use verifiable presentation request.
-* Verifier - dApp : As the dApp is a public client,  we use OpenID authorization code flow with PKCE.
+* Verifier - Application : we use OpenID authorization code flow with PKCE.